dotnetjunkie/blog/content/posts/closure-composition-model.md

 handler.Handle(queueContext.Message); //{{annotate}}External runtime data{{/annotate}}
 {{< / highlightEx >}}

 Both the user’s identity and the message are externally provided runtime values.
-But while the message is passed along the graph’s public API—in this case the `IHandler<T>.Handle` method—the user’s identity is an implementation detail, applied to the graph during construction.
+But while the message is passed along the graph’s public API---in this case the `IHandler<T>.Handle` method---the user’s identity is an implementation detail, applied to the graph during construction.

 In this case, `OrderRepository` depends on the `IUserContext` abstraction, which is implemented by the `ClosureUserContext` class. `ClosureUserContext` can be as trivial as the following: